julelang/manual/src/concurrency/synchronization.md

     let mut wg = WaitGroup{}

     wg.add(1)
-    co say_hello(wg)
+    co say_hello(&wg)
     wg.wait()
 }
 ```

 The above example is the first example using `WaitGroup`.
 Since this code watches threads thanks to `WaitGroup`, it waits for all threads to finish executing, thus guaranteeing that printing `Hello World` will definitely complete.

-As can be seen in the example, the `WaitGroup` function is passed with a reference parameter.
+As can be seen in the example, the `WaitGroup` function is passed with a pointer parameter.
 This is because counting needs to act on the original `WaitGroup`.
-To achieve this, you can also follow a different method such as reference type or pointer.
+To achieve this, you can also follow a different method such as using reference type.

 Calling `wg.add(1)` increments the counter of `WaitGroup` by one.
 In other words, it means we have a new thread.
 If there is an important point here, it is that the counting must be done correctly.
 For example, you have 1 thread but you are trying to count 10 threads, so if your counter never reaches 0, you may enter a continuous waiting loop.